lindajaneharrison/SW-CRTs/README.md

 # SW-CRTs
-Power Calculation for Cross-Sectional Stepped-Wedge Cluster Randomized Trials with Binary Outcomes (https://biostats.bepress.com/harvardbiostat/paper227/)
+Power calculation for analyses of cross-sectional stepped-wedge cluster randomized trials with binary outcomes via generalized estimating equations

 The provided R software comprises of:

-illustrative_example.Rmd  — R markdown program to re-create the results for the illustrative example

-illustrative_example.pdf — Output from the R markdown program to re-create the results for the illustrative example
+power_estimation.Rmd  — R markdown program to implement the proposed power calculation methods power_estimation.pdf — Output from the R markdown program to implement the proposed power calculation methods

-exp_decay.Rmd — R markdown program implementing a GEE with an exponential decay correlation structure

-exp_decay.pdf — Output from the R markdown program implementing a GEE with an exponential decay correlation structure
+simulations_exch.Rmd — R markdown program to re-create a simulation for the exchangeable structure simulations_exch.pdf — Output from the R markdown program to re-create a simulation for the exchangeable structure simulations_nested_exch.Rmd — R markdown program to re-create a simulation for the nested exchangeable structure simulations_nested_exch.pdf — Output from the R markdown program to re-create a simulation for the nested exchangeable structure simulations_exp_decay.Rmd — R markdown program to re-create a simulation for the exponential decay structure simulations_exp_decay.pdf — Output from the R markdown program to re-create a simulation for the exponential decay structure simulations_het.Rmd — R markdown program to re-create a simulation for the heterogeneous treatment structure simulations_het.pdf — Output from the R markdown program to re-create a simulation for the heterogeneous treatment structure

-FUNCTIONS.R — R functions used in the two R markdown programs
+FUNCTIONS.R — R functions used in the R markdown programs